-Seeing lighthouses is definitely one of the amazing things to do in Portland, so if you are planning to visit the state, add at least one of these lighthouses to your list!
-In today’s post I am sharing a a round-up of the photos that I took last week!
+Seeing lighthouses is definitely one of the best things to do in Portland, so if you are planning to visit this city in Maine, add at least one of these lighthouses to your list.

 How many lighthouses are in Portland Maine?

-Portland is lucky to have six lighthouses located within twenty minutes of the city!
-Here are three lighthouse that I loved!
+Portland has six lighthouses located within 20 minutes of the city.

 1. SPRING POINT LEDGE LIGHTHOUSE